Higher Whitehead products in toric topology: Introduction

 for each $\sigma\in MF(K)$ of dimension greater than $1$ and each list $j_{1}<\cdots<j_{l}$ in $J_{\sigma}$, where $1\leq l\leq n$; \item the collection of independent iterated Whitehead products $\widetilde{W}_{\sigma}$ for each $\sigma\in MF(K)$ of dimension $1$. \end{letterlist} \end{theorem}

-Although in this paper our goal is to identify the map $\zk\lra\djk$ for $K$ an $MF$-complex, we are hoping to generalise this first to a much larger family of simplicial complexes and second to the map between polyhedral products of any $n$ tuple of topological pairs.
-As a consequence we should obtain a homotopy wedge decomposition of $\zk(\underline{X,A})$, which will reduce to a wedge of spheres in the case of $\zk$.
+Although in this paper our goal is to identify the map $\zk\lra\djk$ for $K$ a directed $MF$-complex, we expect this can be generalized first to a much larger family of simplicial complexes and second to the map between polyhedral products of any $n$ tuple of topological pairs.
+As a consequence one would obtain a homotopy wedge decomposition of $\zk(\underline{X,A})$, which will reduce to a wedge of spheres in the case of $\zk$.